 - Unattended death

 Blood and other bodily fluids may contain biohazardous pathogens.
-If you lack the training to cleanup larger amounts of blood, you should cede the process to a pro.
+If you lack the training to clean up larger amounts of blood, you should cede the process to a pro.
 Unless you are an experienced biohazard remediation specialist, you lack that training.
 You unnecessarily expose yourself to the risk of infection or contamination, which can have serious and even fatal consequences.

-An improperly treated blood spill can result in blood seeping through carpet as well as seeping into flooring and walls.
+An improperly treated blood spill can result in blood seeping through the carpet as well as seeping into flooring and walls.
 This can result in permanent damage to your residence.

 Finally, another reason why you need to consider seriously seeking professional assistance to clean up and remediate a larger amount of blood is because of the necessity of healthy emotional recovery.
 If the blood stems from some sort of traumatic event, the emotional response to that situation will only magnify if you elect to undertake the cleanup on your own.

-In addition, if the cleanup is not thorough and comprehensive, remnants of the event will linger.
+Also, if the cleanup is not thorough and comprehensive, remnants of the event will linger.
 When a constant reminder of some sort of traumatic event remains, you and others will be left in a position of not being able to fully heal and recover from whatever occurred in your home.